RJDennis/SolveDSGE.jl/README.md

 Examples of how to use SolveDSGE to solve a model are contained in the examples folder.
 At the moment there are three examples: two stochastic models and one deterministic model.
 The example models are intended to be familiar, easy to follow, and easy to replicate.

 Although it no-doubt requires much improvement, there is a User Guide that describes in detail the steps that should be taken to solve a model, and documents the relevant functions, solution schemes, and solution structures.
-How to simulate data from a solved model and compute impulse response functions is also described.
+How to simulate data from a solved model, compute impulse response functions, and approximate PDFs and CDFs is also described.

 References
 ----------